-Records of the analysis and controls implemented are to be retained on file, often called a Hazards or Risks Register.
-These records are to be updated when incidents occur or a new risk assessment is conducted.
+Records of the risk assessment and controls implemented are to be retained on file, often called a Hazards or Risks Register.
+These records are to be updated when incidents occur, or a new risk assessment is conducted.

-3.3 Objectives & Targets
+6.3 QHSE Objectives

-The business is to establish objectives and targets which will demonstrate continual improvement of the business in terms of quality, workplace safety and environmental performance.
+The organisation is to establish objectives and targets which will demonstrate continual improvement of the organisation in terms of quality, workplace safety and environmental performance.
 Objectives and targets are to be periodically reviewed by management.